icerpc/icerpc-docs/pages/icerpc/invocation/invocation-pipeline.md

 want to compress the payloads of your requests, add a telemetry field to each request, add a deadline, or simply add logging.

-An invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, and so on; the invoker used to make an invocation can be the head of an invoker chain or tree, known as an "invocation pipeline".
+An invoker implementation can call on another invoker, which itself calls on another invoker, and so on; the invoker used to make an invocation can be the head of an invoker chain or tree, known as an "invocation pipeline".

 There are 3 common types of invokers:

 - **Leaf invoker**\
-   It's a leaf in the invocation pipeline that implements `invoke` without the help of another invoker.
+   It's a leaf in the invocation pipeline.
 This leaf invoker is typically a connection.

 - **Interceptor**\
     An [interceptor](interceptor) intercepts an invocation and forwards it to the "next" interceptor.
 IceRPC provides several built-it interceptors for logging, compression and more.

 - **Pipeline**\
     A [pipeline](invocation-pipeline) walks a request through interceptors registered with this pipeline before giving the request to a leaf invoker.

 ```mermaid
 ---